 Codependency as a behavior pattern usually stems from the previous experiences that caused issues with self-esteem and affected our ability to differentiate ourselves from others.
-The individuals most likely to become codependent on others or sometimes codependent on external validations to feel whole.
+The individuals most likely to become codependent on others or are sometimes codependent on external validations to feel whole.

 For example, codependency and people-pleasing can originate from taking care of a family member with substance abuse or chronic mental health issues.
 Or another example of codependency on external validation would be striving for straight A’s in school in order to be noticed and accepted by parents, friends and other family members.